peter-bread/coding-utils/README.md

 # coding-utils

-Random code snippets that might be useful
+Random code snippets that might be useful.